Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer.
 1. Exceptions.
 Specify any exceptions to the above, for example technically malicious or anomalous behavior.
-1. Partners, third-party affiliations or sources of funding.
+1. Associated entities.
 Declare any partners, third-party affiliations or sources of funding.
 1. Correlation.
 Whether user DNS data is correlated or combined with any other personal information held by the operator.
 1. Result filtering.
 This section should explain whether the operator filters, edits or